Ishvara Pranidhana: Mysticism as non-political Zone

 Mystical catharsis?

 When the body shakes because it can no longer channel the in-flowing emotions when it can no longer tame them, when it writhes and cries and laughs, or when all this happens only inwardly, then this is a sign that the world is experienced in instability – not chaos, but clarity.
-For the boiling feelings heat up the whole person, make his mind hot until it boils over, and into this instantaneous emptiness knowledge of things penetrates.16
+For the boiling feelings heat the whole person, make his mind hot until it boils over, and into this instantaneous emptiness knowledge of things penetrates.
+16

 In other words, in Trance the Shamans are connected to a source of power that is otherwise only available in extreme situations such as schizophrenic mania.